-Amsterdam might be the main attraction for many when it comes to visiting the Netherlands but the country has a lot more to offer.
-Since the Netherlands is quite small you can easily and quickly visit a nearby city all you need to do is purchase the Amsterdam & Region Travel Ticket in addition to your I amsterdam City Card, which will grant you admission in to the main attractions in these cities.
-So explore and enjoy these 5 easy day trips from Amsterdam.
+Amsterdam might be the main attraction for many when it comes to visiting the Netherlands but after spending 3 days in Amsterdam we were ready to see what else the country had to offer.
+Since the Netherlands is quite small you can easily and quickly visit a nearby city all you need to do is purchase the Amsterdam & Region Travel Ticket in addition to your I amsterdam City Card.
+This will grant you admission in to the main attractions in these cities.
+So explore and enjoy these 4 easy day trips from Amsterdam.

 Dreaming of windmills?
 Zaanse Sanchs is the perfect place to turn your dreams into reality.
 You can get to Zaanse Sanchs in about 30-45 minutes by taking the train or bus from Amsterdam’s Central Station.
 Once you’ve arrived use your I amsterdam City Card to grant you admission into the windmills where you can climb all the way to the top and if the wind picks up you can see it spinning.